1 Bg 4-1972: Transcendental Knowledge

 > He is.
 Although the Lord appears on schedule, namely at the

-> end of the Dvapara-yuga of the twenty-eighth millennium of
+> end of Dvapara-yuga of the twenty-eighth millennium of

-> the seventh Manu in one day of Brahma, He has no
+> the eighth Manu, in one day of Brahma, still He has no

 > He is completely free to act in many ways at His will.
 He